MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 to the **directory** value they are specified under.

-After all **accept** / **reject**  options are processed, normally the notification message is acknowledged as consumed and skipped.
-To override that default, set **acceptUnmatched** to True.
+After all **accept** / **reject**  options are processed, normally the notification message is accepted for further processing.
+To override that default, set **acceptUnmatched** to False.
 The **accept/reject** settings are interpreted in order.
 Each option is processed orderly from top to bottom.
 For example: